Understanding Information Returns – Comprehensive Guide 2024

 Form 1098-T, Tuition Statement

-This type of information return is used to report an eligible educational institution where a student was enrolled and for whom a reportable transaction is made.
+This type of information return, Form 1098-T, is used by eligible educational institutions where a student was enrolled and for whom a reportable transaction is made.
 An eligible educational institution that is a governmental unit, or an agency or instrumentality of a governmental unit, is subject to the reporting requirements of Form 1098-T. A designated officer or employee of the governmental entity must satisfy the reporting requirements of Form 1098-T.

 You are also required to file a Form 1098-T if: